What is Data Quality?

 - Set clearly defined metrics.

-- Establish data governance guidelines.
+- Ensure data quality by establishing data governance guidelines.

 - Create a process where employees can report any suspected failures regarding data entry or access.